keboola/connection-docs/overview/tutorial/load/googledrive.md

 {: .image-popup}
 ![Google Drive Results](/overview/tutorial/load/extractor-google-drive-result.png)

-The extractor automatically creates an output bucket and table - here it is `in.c-keboola-ex-google-drive-user-levels-11.level-level`.
+The extractor automatically creates an output bucket and a table; here it is `in.c-keboola-ex-google-drive-user-levels-11.level-level`.
 Click on the name of the output table to check its contents.

 {: .image-popup}